nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/api-gatsby/executors/server.md

-# server
+# @nrwl/gatsby:server

 Starts server for app

-Properties can be configured in angular.json when defining the executor, or when invoking it.
+Options can be configured in `angular.json` when defining the executor, or when invoking it.
+Read more about how to configure targets and executors here: https://nx.dev/core-concepts/configuration#targets.

-## Properties
+## Options

 ### buildTarget